Nontrivial local observables and impermeable and permeable boundary conditions for 1D KFGM particles: Nontrivial local observables

 Similarly, taking the time derivative of this last expression, we obtain another expression for the result given in Eq.
 (21), namely,

 where $\psi$ and $\phi$ satisfy the 1D KFG equation.
 If we make $\Psi=\Phi$ and $\psi=\phi$ in Eq.
 (23), we obtain the result

 where

-is a type of complex energy density and
+is a type of complex energy density \cite{RefO}, and

 is a type of complex energy current density.
-These two quantities are complex only when $\psi$ is a complex wavefunction; thus, in this specific case, they may be physically unrealistic unless integrating them in the interval $\Omega$ yields a real quantity.
+These two quantities are complex only when $\psi$ is a complex wavefunction; thus, in this case, they may be physically unsuitable unless integrating them in the interval $\Omega$ yields a real quantity.
 Similarly, if we make $\Psi=\Phi$ in Eq.
 (20) (and then $\psi=\phi$), we obtain the result

 which is a straightforward consequence of the pseudo self-adjointness of $\hat{\mathrm{h}}$.
+Clearly, the result in Eq.
+(27) implies a zero accumulation of energy flow at the ends of the interval.
 The densities $\varrho_{\mathrm{E}}$ and $j_{\mathrm{E}}$ can be rewritten in a form that allows us to relate them to the usual densities, new densities and other quantities, namely,

 where

 is a real energy density.
 Alternatively, using the KFG equation (Eq.
 (1)) and the continuity equation $\hat{\mathrm{E}}\varrho-\hat{\mathrm{p}}j=0$, we can write the relation in Eq.
 (28) as follows: